- Location: Vermont

 You should never pass under the following circumstances:

-- When within 100 feet of an intersection, bridge, or tunnel.
+- When near an intersection, bridge, or tunnel.

 - When your view is blocked by a hill or curve.